 “Look not to the things that are seen but to the things that are unseen.
 For the things that are seen are transient, but the things that are unseen are eternal.”
 2 Corinthians 4:17-18

 Believers ought to grieve with eternity in mindset and perspective.

 Christ’s resurrection is another reason for our hope.
 Because He overcame death, one day we will too.
 Moreover, the joys of heaven, especially the unceasing presence of our great God, far outweigh all of the hardships, loss, and pain we experience on this earth.
 Reminding our hearts of this truth gives us the strength to carry on.
 Choosing hope means we are empowered to do more than just gut it out.
 It means we can live right now in joyful expectation of all that is to come.

 As I have dwelt on these pivotal choices,

 But now I can see that somewhere along my pathway of grief, I wandered off course.
 I looked for comfort and stability where it could not be found.
 I questioned God’s goodness and wisdom.
 I lost hope.
 I began to grieve as one who doesn’t know God; I was hopeless, desperate, and defeated.
-I was gazing behind at what I had lost, blind to the peace, and consolation God was offering in front of me.
+I was gazing back at what I'd lost, blind to the peace, and consolation God was offering in front of me.
 In both directions there was grief, but I chose the one that forsook hope and wallowed in despair.

 Perhaps, you are on the pathway of grief as well.
 This year has certainly given us many experiences we could have never expected.
 Many have lost loved ones, jobs, health, and life as they have come to know it.
 Maybe the loss you are experiencing is the loss of something that never will be.